 - It’s so nice to find an unexpected note or gift in a desk drawer, dresser, or refrigerator after the family leaves!

-First week or two after drop off
+The first week or two after drop off

 - Give them space

-- Don’t comment on all of their social media posts and don’t stalk their social media.
+- Don’t comment on all of their social media posts, and don’t stalk their social media.

 - Be there for them in times of need

-- Students do often get lonely or homesick during the first few weeks of college.
+- Students often get lonely or homesick during the first few weeks of college.
 The overwhelming stress of being alone in a new town can have new college students feeling anxious and alone.
 Sometimes the simplest things can mean the world to your child, such as reviewing a paper they wrote or sending them a care package.
 Things like these mean a lot to college students and help them to feel loved from a distance.
 (Amber Li, senior at Arizona State University)

 - Be empathetic and encouraging